-Stakeholder Management is one of the most important roles of a Founder.
-Employees, Clients and Investors form the 3 key stakeholders for any startup.
-In my opinion each one is equally important.
+When it comes to getting funded, one needs to understand that stakeholder management is one of the most important roles of a founder.
+Employees, clients and investors form the three key stakeholders for any startup.
+In our opinion, each is equally important.
 This will help shed some light on raising capital, and working with one of the stakeholders, the Investor.

-To understand the amount Capital required to start a business, one needs to clearly define the uses of Capital, and ascertain the operating cash flows once this Capital is infused.
-Often people raise money because ‘it’s available’ (2015-2016 in India) – this leads to complacency with costs, and also tends to have startups throwing money at solving problems which is not a sustainable strategy.
-A clearly defined sources and uses of the Capital is a starting point.
+To understand the amount capital required to start a business, one needs to clearly define the uses of capital, and ascertain the operating cash flows once this capital is infused.
+Often people raise money because ‘it’s available’ - this leads to complacency with costs, and also tends to have startups throwing money at solving problems which is not a sustainable strategy.
+Clearly-defined sources and uses of the capital is a starting point.
 Usually, it is a good idea to keep a 20% contingency for unforeseen situations; most people underestimate this contingency number and overestimate their revenue forecasts, leading to a painful cash crunch.
-When you’re figuring out the amount to raise, it’s a good idea to raise money that will sustain the company for at least 2 years.
-Raising Capital is very time consuming for the management team, and it always takes longer than expected for the money to hit your account!
+When you’re figuring out the amount to raise, it’s a good idea to raise money that will sustain the company for at least two years.
+Raising capital is very time-consuming for the management team, and it always takes longer than expected for the money to hit your account!

 Many entrepreneurs get lost with only the negotiating on valuation, however, the boundary conditions are equally important to keep in mind when stitching the deal.
-Few critical points/clauses to keep in mind, and understanding the repercussions of,
+A few critical points/clauses to keep in mind and understanding the repercussions of:

 1. Voting Rights